In this blog post, Kfir Atias explains the various steps of the screen filtration process – from beginning to end.

-Whether water is required for drinking, industrial processes or irrigation, it usually requires some degree of filtration.
+Whether water is required for drinking, industrial processes or irrigation filter systems, it usually requires some degree of filtration.
 The type of filter selected depends on the water source (surface or sub-surface water) which have different characteristics and quality.
-While water quality can be analyzed according to its chemical, biological and physical characteristics, our focus is on the physical composition of the water as well as the type and the quantity of the solids.
+While water quality can be analyzed according to its chemical, biological and physical characteristics, our focus is on the physical composition of the water as well as the type and quantity of the solids.

 Taking a look at the filtration spectrum, we see that water can contain salts, viruses, bacteria, helminth eggs, clay, silt, algae, sand and gravel.

 To effectively cope with the wide range of materials that need to be filtered, Amiad has developed diverse filtration solutions:

 Particle filtration is a statistical process: Due to elongated biological bodies and compressible particle materials, the filtration process is one of statistical probability.
 Particles larger than a certain size (according to the specific application) must be removed in order to protect the water systems and downstream processes and equipment.

 Filtration of coarse and fine particles is mainly a process of mechanical filtration.
 During the filtration process steps, particles are retained on the filtration element by lodging on its solid parts and fully or partially covering the water passages.

 The mechanism of filtration: What types of mechanical filtration are available?

 Here are the three most popular types of fine particulate filters which have different size pores (measured in mm or micron):

 • Depth filtration (media filter)

 What is the filtration degree and why is it important?